evannoronha/GardenSimulator/README.md

 #### Advance One Day

 Advancing the day will increase the plant progess towards harvesting at the cost of one point.
+If any plants are now ready to harvest, it will be reflected with a green check.

 ## ER Diagram